Wisconsin Balance of State Continuum of Care (WIBOSCOC)

 Meredith: monitoring direct-HUD grantees, monitoring policies and procedures, supervision of grant specialists.

-Sara: focus on RRH grant support.
+Sara: focus on RRH grant support, some HAP and monthly reimbursements.

 Systems Team Focus Areas